 Have a Game Plan

 For beginners, keto can feel challenging.
 The majority of quick, convenient food options are not going to align with your new keto diet, and the initial transition away from carbohydrates may leave you feeling uncomfortable.
 However, it’s important to remember that these feelings are temporary –– and totally normal.
+Figuring out what to eat on a keto diet gets easier over time.

 Starting a keto lifestyle means retraining your body to run on an entirely new fuel.
 As a result, it’s normal to feel a little discomfort as your body learns to switch from running on glucose and carbohydrates to clean, energy-packed ketones.